-#OK2TALK is a support group for middle school teens (ages 12-14) experiencing mental health issues who are looking for a safe, open and supportive place to share their challenges.
-A new support group for high school aged teens (ages 14-17) will launch in summer 2017.
-Check out our teen support and toolkit pages!
+#OK2TALK is a support group for middle and high school teens (ages 13-17) experiencing mental health issues who are looking for a safe, open and supportive place to share their challenges.

 #OK2Talk is a support group and is not a therapy group.
 This group is not intended to replace professional mental health services but can serve as a supplement to therapeutic treatment.

-The group will be facilitated two mental health professionals (one licensed and one under supervision) provided by NAMI Austin through a partnership with Austin Family Institute.
+The group will be facilitated by two mental health professionals (one licensed and one under supervision) provided by NAMI Austin through a partnership with The Practice ATX.

 The role of the licensed professionals in facilitating the group is to guide the support group structure, to provide opportunities for skill building as well as to ensure the safety and well-being of the teens in the group.

-Any student, ages 12-14, experiencing mental health challenges.
+Any student, ages 13-17, experiencing mental health challenges.
+No diagnosis is necessary.

 There is no cost to attend.